oracle/python-oracledb/doc/src/api_manual/module.rst

     query notification and high availability event notifications.
 The default value is False.

+    The ``externalauth`` parameter is a boolean that specifies whether external authentication should be used.
+This value is only used in the python-oracledb Thick mode.
+The default value is False.
+For standalone connections, external authentication occurs when the ``user`` and ``password`` attributes are not used.
+If these attributes are not used, you can optionally set the ``externalauth`` attribute to True, which may aid code auditing.

     The ``mode`` parameter is expected to be an integer that identifies the authorization mode to use.
-This value is used in both the python-oracledb Thin and Thick modes.The default value is 0.
+This value is used in both the python-oracledb Thin and Thick modes.The default value is :data:`oracledb.AUTH_MODE_DEFAULT`.

     The ``disable_oob`` parameter is expected to be a boolean that indicates whether out-of-band breaks should be disabled.
 This value is only used